 Search online for “causes of hip pain,” and you’re bound to find a lot of different answers.
-That’s because hip joints are complex, and they’re also get a lot of use.
+That’s because hip joints are complex, and they also get a lot of use.
 Every time you sit down, stand up, take a step, climb stairs, or twist your torso, you use your hips.
-And if they’re irritated, inflamed or injured in some other way, you’ll notice it.
+And if they’re irritated, inflamed, or injured in some other way, you’ll notice it.

-Some people worry that having chronic hip pain means they’ll need hip replacement surgery.
-But the truth is, most people can get hip pain relief with nonsurgical options.
-If you’ve got hip pain, here are three simple things you can do to help reduce your symptoms and restore normal range of motion.
+Some people worry that having long-lasting hip pain means they will need hip replacement surgery.
+But the truth is, most people can reduce hip pain and find relief with nonsurgical options.
+If you have hip pain, here are three easy steps you can take to help reduce your symptoms and restore a normal range of motion.

-When your pain is caused by overuse or repetitive use injuries — major causes of painful joint symptoms — a few simple hip joint stretches might be all it takes to relieve irritation and inflammation in and around the joint.
+When your pain is caused by overuse or repetitive use injuries — major causes of painful joint symptoms — a few simple hip stretches of the joint might be all it takes to relieve irritation and inflammation in and around the hip.
 Hip pain caused by arthritis also responds well to gentle stretching and non-weight-bearing exercises.
 A couple to try: